Courses & Units

-A series of lectures and associated practical classes introduces fundamental concepts in ecology of both plants and animals.
+This unit presents a series of lectures and associated practical classes introducing fundamental concepts in ecology of both plants and animals.
 It also introduces behavioural and evolutionary ecology and experimental methods.
 There is a strong emphasis placed on developing skills in practical ecology and scientific writing.
 Students are expected to participate in some group activities.
-This unit is taught in a blended style with most material delivered face to face, and some delivered online.
+This unit is taught in a blended mode with an emphasis on face to face delivery.

 |Location||Study period||Attendance options||Available to|